webpack/webpack.js.org/src/content/plugins/dll-plugin.md

 The content of the dll is mapped to the current directory.
 If a required file matches a file in the dll (after resolving), then the file from the dll is used instead.

-Because this happens after resolving every file in the dll bundle, the same paths must be available for the consumer of the dll bundle. i.e. if the dll contains `lodash` and the file `abc`, `require("lodash")` and `require("./abc")` will be used from the dll, rather than building them into the main bundle.
+Because this happens after resolving every file in the dll bundle, the same paths must be available for the consumer of the dll bundle. i.e. if the dll contains `lodash` and the file `abc`, `require('lodash')` and `require('./abc')` will be used from the dll, rather than building them into the main bundle.

 ## Usage